 Please Note: Atik Air is NOT compatible with USB 1 cameras or the EFW1

 The Raspberry Pi* has four USB connections available so not only can you image wirelessly, you can also connect your Atik guide camera and control your Atik filter wheel.
 This also opens up the possibility of third-party development of external hardware integration - we already think there's an opportunity to set up a virtual COM port, so if you already know your way around a Pi, or just fancy learning, we’d love to hear about any tinkering or ideas you have over on our forum.

 Setting up Atik Air

 We’ve made Atik Air easy to setup and use so you can be up and running over wifi in just a few simple steps.
 We’ve also put together an Advanced Setup Guide for those of you who already have a Raspberry Pi you’d like to install Atik Air on.
-The instructions for both the Simple and Advanced Setup are included in the Atik Air Guide, which is available to download on the right and is included in our core software installer, or you can follow our Simple Setup video and transcript.
+The instructions for both the Simple and Advanced Setup are included in the Atik Air Guide, which is available to download from the downloads tab on the right.
+It is also included in our core software installer.